ibbenj/2DPlatformerJumpJump/README.md

 # 2DPlatformerJumpJump
-A simple 2D platformer game made using Unity.
+A multi-level 2D platformer game made using Unity.